 Step 001: An Originator may apply for a role from an Authorization Authority.
-This step may not exist in some situation, e.g. the Authorization Authority directly assigns a role to an Originator.
-This step is not specified in present document.
+This step may not exist in some situations, e.g. the Authorization Authority directly assigns a role to an Originator.

+This step is not specified in the present document.

 Step 002: The Authorization Authority shall check if the applied privilege can be assigned to the Originator.
-If it is permitted, the Authorization Authority need to create a $< role >$ resource that specifies the role assignment in a role repository, or issue a token that contains the assigned role to the Originator.
-The issued token may be stored in a $< token >$ resource in a token repository.
-Step 003: The Authorization Authority informs the Originator the result of a role assignment.
+If it is permitted, the Authorization Authority need to create a <role> resource that specifies the role assignment in a role repository, or issue a token that contains the assigned role to the Originator.
+The issued token may be stored in a <token> resource in a token repository.

+Step 003: The Authorization Authority informs the Originator on the result of a role assignment.
 The returned information may contain role ID, token ID, token or the information about the created <role> or <token> resources.
-There are two cases to be considered.</token></role> a) In case the Originator sends a role assignment request to the Authorization Authority, the Authorization Authority returns the result of the role assignment via a role assignment response. b) In case the Authorization Authority directly assigns a role to an Originator, the Authorization Authority informs the result of a role assignment via a role assignment notification.
-This step is not specified in present document.
+There are two cases to be considered.

+- a) In case the Originator sends a role assignment request to the Authorization Authority, the Authorization Authority returns the result of the role assignment via a role assignment response. - b) In case the Authorization Authority directly assigns a role to an Originator, the Authorization Authority informs on the result of a role assignment via a role assignment notification.

+This step is not specified in the present document.

 Step 004: The Originator may retrieve the assigned roles and/or tokens from a Role and/or Token Repositories using the information provided by an Authorization Authority in order to get detailed information about the assigned roles and/or tokens.

 Step 005: The Originator sends an access request to the target resource in the Hosting CSE.
 The request may contain the role information that may be the role IDs, tokens or token IDs.

 Step 006: The Hosting CSE may send an access control decision request to a PDP.

-This is a draft oneM2M document and should not be relied upon; the final version, if any, will be made available by oneM2M Partners Type 1.

-- Step 007: The PDP may need to retrieve the Originator's role assignment information according to the Role-IDs and/or Token-IDs from the Role and/or Token Repositories. - Step 008: The PDP verifies the Originator's roles and/or tokens, and then makes an access control decision according to the access control policies and roles.
+Step 007: The PDP may need to retrieve the Originator's role assignment information according to the Roleaccording to the access control policies and roles.

+IDs and/or Token-IDs from the Role and/or Token Repositories.

+Step 008: The PDP verifies the Originator's roles and/or tokens, and then makes an access control decision